hectorbarquero/athabasca-university-docs/COMP267/UnitTwo/unitTwoSectionOne.rst

 * Sequential circuits use a feedback loop to use the output of the previous run as a new input for the next run.
 They're used to build memory circuits since they in a way can contain memory.
 * You can split or tap a line and send its value to different gates.
 * George booles "not very important work" is the basis of computer design.
 All we need are gates in circuits, and boolean logic.
+* The inventor of the transistor is william shockley, along with john bardeen and walter brattain while working at Bell labs.
+Shockley left to set up chockley semiconductor lab in silicon valley, instrumental to its tech growth.

 Data compression techniques